amp-m9/Brownian-Motion-Simulation/README.md

 # Brownian Motion Simulation
 A revision application that contains a simulation of brownian motion and projectile motion.
-Created for my dissertation of modelling complex motion in 2D. feel free to contact me for more information andrickposo3001@gmail.com
+Created for my dissertation of modelling complex motion in 2D. feel free to contact me for more information.